kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 ## Defining the function to be plot

-The mathematical function we are going to plot is the very simple.
+The mathematical function we are going to plot is very simple.
 It is represented by the usual formula for a straight line.

 f<sub>d, k</sub>(x) = d + k * x